GustavoDuregger/GustavoDuregger/README.md

 ## Hi there 👋
 My name is Gustavo Duregger, I develop web and mobile apps thinking about the best user experience.
-I have already worked on projects with institutions such as Bayer and the Public Ministry of the State of São Paulo.
+I have already worked on projects with institutions such as Bayer and Ministério Público do Estado de São Paulo.
 I believe that with technology and innovation we can improve a better society, solve big problems and challenges today.

 Below you can see some repositories of projects that I developed, have fun.